hanish9193/Pharmacy_Management_System/README.md

 ## Usage

-1. Start the application using `streamlit run file.py`
+1. Start the application using `python -m streamlit run file.py`
 2. Access the application through your web browser
 3. Choose between Customer, Admin, or Delivery Agent portal
 4. Follow the on-screen instructions for each portal

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License